Mid-priced EVs cost their drivers $0.50 more in Q3, Mid-priced ICE up only $0.16

 - Luxury cars-Consumers driving more expensive vehicles still saw an EV cost advantage when refueling, with premium gas prices up about $1 per 100 miles in Q3 compared to a $0.53 or less increase to charge an electric vehicle.

-- Pickup trucks, entry-priced cars–These segments continue to lack enough electric vehicles to conduct a meaningful comparison.
+- Pickup trucks-This segment continues to lack enough electric vehicles to conduct a meaningful comparison.

 Anderson Economic Group calculates all four categories of costs for fueling EVs and ICE vehicles across benchmarks representing real-world U.S. driving conditions, including: